 - Consistent use of advanced photographic techniques including lighting, motion, depth of field, and effective composition to achieve the maximum quality of images.

 - Competence in digital processing of images in order to provide photographs that achieve publication quality in color balance, exposure, sharpness, and resolution.

 - Basic knowledge of business practices and opportunities in the professional field of photojournalism.

-WEEKLY ASSIGNMENTS: Throughout the term, you will be working on picture stories: not just pictures, but stories.
-Each week, you must turn in at least two written story ideas that are well thought out and fully developed, with information about how you would approach producing that story.
-I will serve as your “editor” and will require you to sell me on your ideas in the same way you would need to convince a website or publication editor to give you space for your story.
+Throughout the term, you will be working on picture stories: not just pictures, but stories.
+Each week, you must pitch at least two story ideas in class that are well thought out and fully developed, with information about how you would approach producing that story.
+I will serve as your “editor”, and will require you to sell me on your ideas in the same way you would need to convince a web site or publication editor to give you space for your story.
 Each week you will produce one finished story that must include 5 selected images, with well-written captions and/or a story block.
 Complete, informative, well-written captions are an absolute requirement; photos without written information are of no use in the wider world.
-The photos and words must work together as if you are producing a photo package for the internet or a full-page photo essay in a newspaper or magazine.
+Photos and words must work together, as if you are producing a photo package for the internet or a full-page photo essay in a newspaper or magazine.